wix-incubator/js-for-products/part6-objects/README.md

 # Objects

-Create an object for you company at Wix
+Create an object for your company at Wix
 The object should have these properties:
 - name
 - manager